 We’ve all heard of ROI, but are you familiar with the new acronym – ROO?
 It stands for “Return on Outsourcing.”
 It may not be on your business radar, but it should be.
 Faced with fierce competition and a fickle economy, many companies are honing efficiencies to gain a competitive edge.
 In many cases, that means focusing on your strengths and outsourcing your weaknesses … and outsourcing COBRA administration.

 The COBRA Blog

-According to PwC's Deals mid-year review and outlook report, mergers and acquisitions in 2017 were steady with actual volume up 12% over 2016.
+According to PwC's Deals mid-year review and outlook report, mergers and acquisitions in 2022 decreased by nearly 17%, but unemployment rates are still wildly low.
 With this kind of continuous activity, we thought it would be a good time to revisit the complexities of COBRA during mergers and acquisitions.

 Under COBRA, eligible qualified beneficiaries must be offered continued health care coverage after a qualifying event.
 The qualified beneficiary can then select either to refuse continued coverage or to enroll in continued coverage.
 Sometimes, however, such a decision is not possible because the qualified beneficiary is incapacitated.
 When that happens, the employer must ensure that requirements for COBRA notices and election periods are still met.

 COBRA administration can be confusing in the best of times.
 When you add complicating factors, it can seem downright baffling.
 Take COBRA and Medicare.
 Dealing with one can be a challenge – but what if your employees are dealing with both?
 Here’s how COBRA and Medicare interact.

 COBRA administration is complicated and confusing, but it is also consistent.
 As readers know, we look at COBRA mainly through the eyes of the COBRA or health Plan administrator, striving to address COBRA conundrums before they become a problem for the Department of Labor, the State Department of Insurance, the IRS, and especially the Federal Court.